jaspector

 The city states a permit is required to construct, alter, repair, move, demolish, or change occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any regulated electrical, gas, mechanical, or plumbing system

+Not all construction work requires a permit in Manchester, GA.
 The following work is generally exempt: Non-structural residential finish work such as sidewalks and driveways, painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and other playground equipment; Minor residential electrical repair including replacement of lamps, receptacles, switches, same-capacity branch overcurrent devices in the same location, and approved portable equipment connected to approved receptacles; Electrical work under 25 volts and not capable of supplying more than 50 watts, plus listed cord-and-plug connected temporary decorative lighting; Plumbing stoppage clearing, repair of leaks, and removal/reinstallation of water closets, faucets, sinks, and lavatories where no replacement or rearrangement of piping is involved; Installation of portable cooling units and replacement of minor mechanical parts that do not alter approval of equipment or make equipment unsafe.
+When in doubt, confirm with the local building department before starting work.